5 areas to monitor to avoid redlining risk

 In addition to reducing the risks associated with redlining, financial services organizations that intentionally focus on inclusion can provide greater value to both their communities and shareholders by attracting more customers and helping underserved communities.

-Crowe specialists combine data analytics with deep industry experience and regulatory knowledge to help organizations accurately assess fair lending risks and then develop policies and procedures to help improve:
+Crowe specialists combine fair lending data analytics with deep industry experience and regulatory knowledge to help organizations accurately assess fair lending risks.
+Then, with an accurate picture of risk, our specialists can help develop policies and procedures to improve areas that include:

 • Strategy